Truck accidents are often catastrophic and deadly.

 Don’t wait for your injury costs to manifest fully in terms of medical and rehabilitation bills.
 These can be projected into the future as part of an injury lawsuit.
 Get a knowledgeable truck injury attorney quickly, not only to file a claim before Texas’ statute of limitations passes, but also to seek valuable evidence before a truck company can cover it up.

-Can you hire an attorney if you’re at fault?
+Can I hire an attorney if I’m at fault?

 In Texas and most other states, you can hire a truck accident attorney to recover some money even if you are up to 50 percent at fault for a crash.
 This involves a concept known widely as “modified comparative fault.”

 Known under Texas law as proportionate responsibility, that allows you to recover damages in an 18-wheeler injury lawsuit if you were no more than 50 percent at fault for the big rig wreck.

 However, the degree to which you were at fault will reduce the amount of your settlement.
 For instance, if damages were deemed to be $100,000 and you were found to be 25 percent at fault, your recovery would be reduced by that percentage, and you’d be awarded $75,000.

 But if you are deemed at fault by 51 percent or more, you can’t recover anything.
 The cause of the accident cannot be more than half your fault for you to be paid.

 Even if you believe you were fully at fault for the truck accident, contact us anyway, because you still may need legal protection.
 Besides, it may turn out that you were not to blame at all.

 What are some common causes of big truck accidents?